MattHodge/matthodge.github.io/_posts/2017-07-02-splunk-spotlight-the-lookup-command.md

 Splunk is an amazing logging aggregation and searching tool.
 Even though I've been using it a few months now, I feel like I am just scratching the surface of what it can do.

-My company the switch over from the ELK stack (ElasticSearch, LogStash and Kibana) as we were moving to the cloud, with a focus on using managed services.
+My company recently switch over from the ELK stack (ElasticSearch, LogStash and Kibana) as we were moving to the cloud, with a focus on using managed services.
 The ELK stack is awesome, but it can be a pain to administer and extend.
 We were finding we spent more time administering our log collection pipeline as opposed to getting value from the logs it was storing.

 I thought I would start a series of posts called "Splunk Spotlight" where I focus on a single feature or command inside Splunk and show some examples of how it can be used.